Milestone is There for the Long Haul & Last Mile

 Milestone recognizes this is where Last Mile deliveries, when a package makes the final leg of its journey to the customer’s requested location, make that critical difference.
 We understand and do everything we can to find ways to get our customer’s goods where they need to go in the shortest amount of time possible.

 “Milestone is supporting the wider transportation network; from manufacturer, to warehouse, to fulfillment center, making sure the last mile delivery works more quickly,” says Johnson.
-“We are open to understanding the last mile and the technological enhancements that may be on the horizon, such as drones or ground-based delivery bots and we remain committed to supporting the process and making it more efficient.”
+“We understand the last mile and the technological enhancements that may be on the horizon.
+These enhancements can range from drones to ground-based delivery bots.
+We remain committed to supporting the process and making it more efficient.”